otherland/biblebasedliving/content/god-is-truth.md

 Description: Explore the profound concept that God is truth in this enlightening article.
 Delve into the relationship between divinity and ultimate truth.
 Slug: god-is-truth
 Tags: christianity
-Title: 'Discover the Ultimate Truth: God''s Unwavering Reality'
+Title: "Discover the Ultimate Truth: God's Unwavering Reality"
 ---

 ## God is Truth